This, my story, is of someone who’s “gone around the block,” a couple of times and of someone who’s has gotten old in the process.

 Maybe out of inner pride and somewhat presumptive I said ” This is easy let’s do it” and not at all Spirit-filled.
 And so, with the help of the BCBP Chicago,BCBP Washington DC and New York missions we proceeded with the work: two years they came monthly and together we labored hard and long, but failed to recruit the critical number of members enough to sustain it.

 Despite the fact that a Pinoy priest was our Chaplain, another Cagayanon priest as member, despite a CLP and a Baptism in the Spirit, the mission is or was not a success.
-Deep inside we believe, that the seeds planted The Lord will allow to grow in His time.
+Deep inside we believed, that the seeds we planted The Lord will allow to grow in His time.

-Our BCBP Cagayan de Oro Chapter 30 years ago was profoundly different.
+Our own BCBP Cagayan de Oro Chapter founded 30 years ago was profoundly different.

 Chap 2 from the Book of Joshua: “Then Joshua, son of Nun, secretly sent out spies from Shittim, saying, “Go, reconnoiter the land.”
 Came to me in prayer.I sent this scriptural verse back Rene Almendras, and to Ed Lising.They had planned earlier to evangelize Cagayan de Oro but Typhoon Rupping and the Col. Noble mutiny in Mindanao had stymied them from coming.

 They came in January 1991, with Tatang Lito Urgino giving the Saturday Breakfast sharing and continuing on to the first CLP that same afternoon with the Batch#1.
-Our teachers included Tatang Louie Morales (+) (Tatang Larry Veloso (+), Rene Almendras, Sadi Saguisag, Joe Ecco, Jun Tan, Tatang Nemenzo, the Puno couple, Rene Congmon, Jeff Villa, Romy and Elvie Du, Kit Garcia, Jimmy Escano,Leo Luche.
+Our teachers included Tatang Louie Morales (+) (Tatang Larry Veloso (+), Rene Almendras, Sadi Saguisag, Joe Ecco, Jun Tan, Tatang Nemenzo, the Puno couple, Rene Congmon, Jeff Villa, Romy and Elvie Du, Kit Garcia, Jimmy Escano,Leo Luche and others

 Some of the prayers in my journey are actually questions.